The purpose of the Pastoral Development Ministry Team is:

 - Promote continuing education opportunities and other professional development activities.

-- Communicate regularly with minister to share information that would enhance pastoral development, as well as, give personal support form ministers and their families, and coordinate with the Communications Ministry Team Leader to convey that information.
+- Communicate regularly with ministers to share information that would enhance pastoral development, as well as, give personal support for ministers and their families, and coordinate with the Communications Ministry Team Leader to convey that information.

-- Coordinate with Leadership Referral Services in offering support and assistance to ministers who are seeking relocation.
+- Coordinate with Leadership Referral Services in offering support and assistance to ministers who are seeking a new call or relocation.

 - Oversee the process for recommending clergy for endorsement to the Association of Professional Chaplains.